Lost, Stolen, or Damaged Cards

 Lost/stolen physical card process

-This process issues a replacement physical card as soon as a card is reported as lost or stolen.
+This process issues a replacement physical card as soon as the card is reported lost or stolen.

 Warning